Nielsen Realisation by Gluing: Limit Groups and Free Products: Introduction

-in which we (usually) require the factors $A_i$ to be finitely generated torsion-free, and $B$ to be a finitely generated free group.
-Consider any finite group $H$ acting on $A$ by outer automorphisms in a way preserving the given free-product decomposition (up to conjugation).
+in which we (usually) require the factors $A_i$ to be finitely generated, and $B$ to be a finitely generated free group.
+Consider any finite group $H$ acting on $A$ by outer automorphisms in a way preserving the given free-product decomposition, by which we mean that each element of $H$ sends each subgroup $A_i$ to some $A_j$ (up to conjugation); note that we do not require the action of $H$ to preserve $B$ in any way.
 We then obtain a corresponding group extension

 In this setting we prove (for formal statements, see the appropriate sections) \begin{description} \item[Relative Stallings' theorem (\cref{prop: relative splitting})] $\overline A$ splits over a finite group, in such a way that each $A_i$ fixes a vertex in the associated action on a tree. \item[Relative Karrass--Pietrowski--Solitar theorem (\cref{KPS})] $\overline A$ acts on a tree with finite edge stabilisers, and with each $A_i$ fixing a vertex of the tree, and with, informally speaking, all other vertex groups finite. \item[Relative Nielsen realisation theorem (Theorem~\ref{rel NR})] Suppose\\ that we are given complete non-positively curved (i.e. locally CAT(0)) spaces $X_i$ realising the induced actions of $H$ on the factors $A_i$.
 Then the action of $H$ can be realised by a complete non-positively curved space $X$; in fact $X$ can be chosen to contain the $X_i$ in an equivariant manner. \end{description} We emphasise that such a relative Nielsen realisation is new even if all $A_i$ are free groups, in which case it answers a question of Karen Vogtmann.